jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

 1. Create AWS CodeCommit repo \
 (Yes if you'd like to follow along my ALL-AWS tutorial, you'll need to create a CodeCommit repo which will be used in CICD pipeline.
 In this Github repo, I've uploaded Nodejs application source code zip file, buildspec.yml, and other scripts)
+2. Deploy the serverless application using SAM
-2. Create a Codepipeline
+3. Create a Codepipeline
-3. Integrate CloudGuard to protect the serverless app at build stage
+4. Integrate CloudGuard to protect the serverless app at build stage
-4. Observe that any change in the codecommit repo will trigger the pipeline, and in the build stage, CloudGuard will be enabled and integrated to the serverless application
+5. Test Your CodePipeline - Observe that any change in the codecommit repo will trigger the pipeline, and in the build stage, CloudGuard will be enabled and integrated to the serverless application
-5. Verify that Proact and FSP for the serverless application are enabled on the CloudGuard console.
+6. Verification of CloudGuard protection - Verify that Proact and FSP for the serverless application are enabled on the CloudGuard console.

-## Create a CodeCommit Repository
+## 1. Create a CodeCommit Repository
 First you'll need to create a Codecommit on AWS.
 You can do it on AWS web console or you can just execute the following command.

 ```bash